 Summer schedule and printables.
-What to do when bored, screen time rules, and chore lists.
+What to do when your kids are bored, get printable screen time rules, and get printable chore lists.

 Here are some quick resources for you to use or get inspiration from.

 First up, we have our summer schedule.
 This is what we plan to do each day.
 I do plan to have some days of no schedule.
 We will also have days where things get left off this schedule–like if we head out to the library or go swimming.
 It is a good base.

 I printed the above summer schedule out.
 Then on the back side, I printed this “What To Do In Summer” list of ideas.
 That way when they have free time or are feeling “bored,” I have some ideas for them to reference.
 I then laminated the sheet.